DestinyW/cs110-final-project-spr18/README.md

 - Cloud: A class that defines cloud objects.
 Clouds are passive and do not interact with anything, they simply scroll across the screen.

-- Controller: A class that initializes all of the imported pygame modules, load the sprites, handle the events, and contain the main loop. (includes timer and health)
+- Controller: A class that initializes all of the imported pygame modules, load the sprites, handle the events, and contain the main loop.

 ***
 ## 4. Tasks and Responsibilities